This site uses affiliate links and I may earn a commission at no extra cost to you.

 watermelon cooler process of sliced watermelon on a wood tray with 2 zucchinis and 1 lemon and 1 ice tray in a white background

 If you are using a regular blender versus a high-powered one, always make sure to place the fruits first before the ice, this will ensure that the ice does not get stuck on the blades as soon as you press the button.
-Also, make sure that you use small ice cubes, if you do not have a small ice cube tray, you can just break them into smaller pieces.
+Also, make sure that you use small ice cubes.
+If you do not have a small ice cube tray, you can just break them into smaller pieces.

 You can opt to leave the cucumber peel, but you can also peel it.
 Leaving it on will give your cooler an earthier taste, plus it adds more color and texture while infusing more nutrients.